MileHacker Logo

 • Prices can surge during high demand.
 These applications offer cashless payment and fare transparency.

 • Use licensed taxis from authorized stands.
-Confirm the fare or meter status before starting your journey.
+Check the cost of the ride or meter status before starting your journey.

 Taxi Fares & Availability